Facts about Charles Sumner

 Charles Sumner Biography

 Charles Sumner was a U.S. Senator from Massachusetts (1851-74) who was active before and after the Civil War in the movement to abolish slavery and give equal rights to black Americans.
-In 1856, Charles Sumner read on the Senate floor a hot-tempered speech, "The Crime Against Kansas," in which he condemned his opponents on the issue, including South Carolina's Senator Andrew P. Butler.
-Two days later Preston Brooks, Butler's nephew and a Congressman from South Carolina, entered the Senate chamber and beat Sumner unconscious with a cane.
-Brooks was a hero to his constituents and was re-elected; Sumner, who was carried from the floor bleeding and took three years to recover from the beating, was a martyr to his contituents and was re-elected the next year (and again for two more terms after that).
+In 1856, Charles Sumner read on the Senate floor a hot-tempered speech, “The Crime Against Kansas,” in which he condemned his opponents on the issue, including South Carolina’s Senator Andrew P. Butler.
+Two days later Preston Brooks, Butler’s nephew and a Congressman from South Carolina, entered the Senate chamber and beat Sumner unconscious with a cane.
+Brooks was a hero to his constituents and was re-elected; Sumner, who was carried from the floor bleeding and took three years to recover from the beating, was a martyr to his constituents and was re-elected the next year (and again for two more terms after that).
 Sumner was one of the most powerful members of the Radical Republicans, whose insistence on immediate equal rights for blacks (and punitive measures against slaveowners) caused him to clash with presidents Abraham Lincoln, Andrew Johnson and Ulysses Grant.
 He was also one of the founders of the Free Soil party in 1848, and was first elected to the Senate as a member of that party in 1851.
 He was reelected as a Republican in 1857, 1863, and 1869.
 In all, he served in the U.S. Senate from April 24, 1851, until his death on March 11, 1874.